microdu/ADIS16448-Arduino-Demo/README.md

 You'll also need an 8-bit arduino such as an [Arduino Uno](http://www.arduino.cc/en/Main/ArduinoBoardUno).

+The Arduino sketches use commands which clear the terminal window.
+For best results, connect to your Arduino using [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), an open source terminal program.

 ### How do I install the library?

 Once you've installed the Arduino IDE, copy the ADIS16448 folder into `My Documents > Arduino > libraries`